logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 An **active client** is a client who has had  one or more Service Contacts in a reference reporting period.

+.. _key-concepts-intake:

+Intake
+^^^^^^

+For the purpose of the PMHC MDS, an *Intake* is defined as a point of contact between a client and a PHN-commissioned organisation where the client is assessed to determine the appropriate level of care and referred to a service provider to provide clinical care.
+An Intake may include the collection of an IAR-DST measure.

 .. _key-concepts-episode:

 Episode